 I believe in experiencing the world, learning firsthand about cultures, and delving into the bigger picture of life.
 To me, the bigger picture is creating images of moments that tell a story with a thousand words.

-What cameras do I use? - Pentax K-3, K-1, ME Super, and Fujica DL-100.
-Which do I like best? - Definitely the Fujica DL-100 (a film camera), because it's compact, lightweight, simple to use, and takes great photos.Lenses? - Sigma DG 150-500mm 1:5-6:3 APO HSM, SMC Pentax DA 18-55mm, and Tamron 28-300mm f/3.5-6.3 XR Di VC LD Aspherical.
+What cameras do I use? - Pentax K-3 iii, K-1, ME Super, Reto Ultra Wide, and Fujica DL-100.
+Which do I like best? - The Fujica DL-100 (a film camera), because it's compact, lightweight, simple to use, and takes great photos.
+Lenses? - Sigma DG 150-500mm 1:5-6:3 APO HSM, SMC Pentax DA 18-55mm, and Tamron 28-300mm f/3.5-6.3 XR Di VC LD Aspherical.

-Where have I been? - Canada, Russia, China, Australia, South Africa, Italy, France, Switzerland, Monaco, Germany, Vatican City, United States, Mexico, Spain, Czech Republic, Netherlands, Belgium, Finland, Lichtenstein, and Japan.Where do I plan to go next?
-Italy, Turkey, United Kingdom, Czech Republic.
-Romania, Laos, Slovenia.
+Where have I been? - Canada, Russia, China, Australia, South Africa, Italy, France, Switzerland, Monaco, Germany, Vatican City, United States, Mexico, Spain, Turkey, Czech Republic, Netherlands, Turkey, Belgium, Finland, Liechtenstein, and Japan.

 Where do I want to go?
 I want to go on a European adventure during the summer of 2025 or 2026.
-I'd like to visit many of these countries: Czech Republic, Romania, Slovenia, Greece, Laos, Croatia, Slovakia, Hungary, Montenegro, Austria, Albania, Singapore, Georgia, Azerbaijan, and Norway.
-Even though many of these countries are not part of Europe, they are still countries that I would love to visit in the near future.
+I'd like to visit many of these countries: the Czech Republic, Romania, Slovenia, Greece, Laos, Croatia, Slovakia, Hungary, Montenegro, Austria, Albania, Singapore, Georgia, Azerbaijan, and Norway.
+Even though many of these countries are not part of Europe, they are still countries that I would love to visit in the future.

-Lake Louise Ski Resort in Banff, Alberta, Canada - Skied more than 75+ times
+Lake Louise Ski Resort in Banff, Alberta, Canada - Skied more than 65+ times

 Banff Sunshine in Banff, Alberta, Canada